-- Lactation rooms are private, dedicated spaces that are free from intrusion and accessible for use during regular building hours.
+Lactation Rooms are private, dedicated spaces that are free from intrusion and accessible for use during regular building hours.
 They are clearly labeled so they are easy to find.
 Rooms which require users to contact someone to schedule and/or arrange access will be clearly labeled with this information.
-Room locations and their amenities will soon be available.
 You may also contact your building's maintenance reporter to locate space in your building.
 If you have any questions or concerns about space, please contact Human Resources Employee Relations at 402-472-3101.

 Each space is equipped with a comfortable chair, a side table, sink and countertop, paper towel dispenser, two electrical outlets and a lockable door with occupancy indicator.
 Some spaces may not have a sink when operating as a temporary accommodation but should be located near an operable sink within a reasonable distance as determined by the University Code Official.

 Lactation Spaces are available and meet basic requirements for lactation use.
 They are functional, shielded from view, free from intrusion and available during normal business hours.
 They are NOT located in a bathroom.

 If you need to borrow a small refrigerator for milk storage during the period of lactation, please call the Housing Facilities Operations Office at 402-472-3753. (see Lactation Support Policy)

 Breastfeeding Mothers Support Group for breastfeeding mothers returning to school or work is provided by the Chancellor's Commission on the Status of Women (CCSW).
 The group meets at the Women's Center and is open to students, staff, and faculty.
 Participants may attend while pregnant or after the baby is born.
 For more information contact Kacey Nelkin Pedersen, email@example.com.
 There are also a variety of resources from HealthyLincoln.org that are found by clicking on the Breastfeeding tab.